All Episodes

 Okay, continuing.

-And we have a new docuseries featuring those four doctors.
+And we have a new docu series featuring those four doctors.

-It's called Healing for the Ages, make your home healthy again.
+It's called Healing for the Ages, Make Your Home Healthy Again.

 So you can register for that right now.

-Just go to bright you.com.
+Just go to brightu.com.

-One episode streams each day beginning October 4th, or you could optionally purchase the whole thing at a very reasonable price, and you can download the whole thing and watch it anytime you want.
+Or you could optionally purchase the whole thing at a very reasonable price, and you can download the whole thing and watch it anytime you want.

-What's really great about this is that Dr. Ely talks about the toxicity of LED lights and the fluorescent lights, and we we go into the light spectra discussions and why it's critical to swap out your lights for incandescent lights, which have a more natural yellow, orange, and red wavelengths, which are the longer wavelengths compared to the more toxic blue light that is emitted uh predominantly by LED lights.
+And we go into the light spectra discussions and why it's critical to swap out your lights for incandescent lights, which have a more natural yellow, orange, and red wavelengths, which are the longer wavelengths, compared to the more toxic blue light that is emitted predominantly by LED lights.

 And then there's the flicker rate of fluorescence and things like that.